Shear Modulus Elastic Moduli - Definition, Difference, FAQs

 Elasticity Modulus vs. Rigidity Modulus

-The modulus of elasticity is defined for forces acting on the surface that are normal to it, whereas the modulus of rigidity is defined as the ratio of forces acting on the surface that are parallel to it laterally.
+The modulus of elasticity is defined as forces acting on the surface that are normal to it, whereas the modulus of rigidity is defined as the ratio of forces acting on the surface that are parallel to it laterally.
 The deformation for the modulus of elasticity is linear, but the deformation for the modulus of rigidity is circular.
 Only elastic deformations are affected by the modulus of elasticity, whereas non-elastic and elastic deformations are affected by the modulus of rigidity.

 The object in the deforming force is either shortened or lengthened, depending on the modulus of elasticity; on the other hand, one of the object's surfaces is displaced relative to another surface, depending on the modulus of rigidity.
 The modulus of elasticity always exceeds the modulus of rigidity; the only exceptions are "auxetic" materials with negative Poisson's ratios, which are rare.

-Also check-
+Also, check-

 Frequently Asked Questions (FAQs)